saintedlittle/WaveSynth/README.md

 ## Contact

-For questions or feedback, please contact [Your Name] at [Your Email Address].
+For questions or feedback, please contact saintedlittle at fetik228zxc@gmail.com.

 Enjoy exploring the creative possibilities of WaveSynth!